 UI design began with skeuomorphism that represented real-life objects to remind people of the function of an app.
 Later, the design moved to flat 2D icons, overall minimalism, and a glass-morphism design with Gaussian Blur, Bold Fonts, and aesthetic System Apps.

 It’s interesting to note that macOS design has not stuck to 2D apps but has evolved to new morphism. macOS icons aren’t skeuomorphic but have a near-3D shape, depth, shadows, and gradients.
-This looks refreshing, and it’ll be nice to see iOS adopt a new-morphic design with icons that have depth, shadows and gradients.
+This looks refreshing, and it’ll be nice to see iOS adopt a new morphic design with icons that have depth, shadows, and gradients.

 6: Background tasks

-A long-standing complaint with iOS is the way it handles background tasks.
-For all Google apps like Google Photos or Drive, uploads and downloads do not happen in the background.
+A long-standing complaint with iOS is the way it handles background tasks; for all Google apps like Google Photos or Drive, uploads, and downloads do not happen in the background.
 Downloading large files from Safari does not work in the background either.

-Game updates, Spotify Playlists, Netflix shows, etc., don’t download content when the app is minimised into the app switcher.
+Game updates, Spotify Playlists, Netflix shows, etc., don’t download content when the app is minimized into the app switcher.
 This is due to Apple’s ultra-aggressive background task management.
 It helps the battery but hinders productivity, annoys users, and wastes time.

 The background upload/ download API does exist, but there’s still a set time limit for how long apps are allowed to run in the background.
 Since some people prefer this system for whatever reason, a simple toggle in the Settings app to turn off this aggressive background task management will be great.